Brennan torpedo: Installation remains

 The installation at Fort Albert has been completely destroyed.
 That at Cliffe Fort partially exists, including a slipway and parts of a telescopic control tower.
 Parts of the installation at Garrison Point survive including the direction stations on the face of the fort and parts of the slipway supports.
 The complete installation at Pier Cellars still exists although it was greatly modified during later use for midget submarines.
 At Malta the Tigne installation was later converted for use as the boom defence station but the rooms still exist.
 At Fort Ricasoli the complex of buildings still exist and the slipway is mostly intact.
 At Lei Yue Mun the installation has been incorporated into a museum with a replica Brennan Torpedo on display.
 At Fort Camden most of the installation still exists but is derelict.

 Surviving examples

-The only remaining original Brennan Torpedo is exhibited at the Royal Engineers Museum in Chatham, Kent.
+The only remaining original Brennan Torpedo is exhibited at the Royal Engineers Museum in Gillingham, Kent.
 However, traces of the installation at Fort Camden in County Cork are visible to this day.
 The launching rails at Cliffe Fort in Kent are crossed by the public footpath and though heavily rusted are very easy to get close to.
 There is also a display at Lei Yue Mun Fort in Hong Kong which shows a replica Brennan Torpedo with the side cut away so the workings are visible.